delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 ### Everything is an object in JavaScript

-If, according to the alternate definition, we consider an object to be anything that may respond to a message, then it results that **everything is an object** in JavaScript.
+If, according to an alternate definition, we consider an object to be anything that may respond to a message, then it results that **everything is an object** in JavaScript.